aquaris-dev/aquaris-dev.github.io/_posts/2017-05-25-device-status.md

 Wiki updates
 ------------------------

-LineageOS wiki pages have been updated and added for our currently supported BQ devices.
+LineageOS wiki pages have been updated and added for our currently supported bq devices.
 Go check it out (or fix mistakes/typos) on the [LineageOS wiki](https://wiki.lineageos.org).

 New bq device support